Question: Why Does Islam Allow Polygamy (a man marrying more than one wife)?

 But the question remains, even after these restrictions and conditions, why does Islam allow men to marry more than one woman?
 The fact is that Islam recognizes the reality of the human existence.
 Islam does not ask people to do something that they are not able to do.
 This is one of the basic principles of Islam, because it is a religion that is to be fully implemented in a Muslim's life.
 It is a complete way of life that covers every aspect of the life of the Muslim, and it is suitable for every person, living in every place and in every generation and period of time.

 The reality of life is that there are a lot of men who are not monogamous, regardless of their faith.
 Monogamy is the practice of having only one partner.
 According to some recent researchers, up to 70% of men cheat on their partners.
 The rates of women cheating on their husbands were lower.
 But what is very interesting is that most researchers find that men who cheat on their wives usually give the reason as being a craving for more sex and sexual variation.
 On the other hand, women usually cite a lack of emotional connection to their husband, or that a stronger emotional connection has developed with the man they are cheating with.
-In a recent survey in the African country of Togo, 37% of married men admitted to having more than one sexual partner in the past year.
-If this is carried over 10 years, it is likely the percentage approaches 100%!

 So what does all of this mean?
 Islam recognizes that men have a stronger drive to have multiple partners than women.
 This does not apply to all men equally.
 Some men do not have such a desire, other men are able to control it and live happily with one partner, while others are not able to.
 Islam wants every man, regardless of which category they fall into, to be able to practice Islam fully and not fall into sin.
 Once a person falls into a life of sin, and if they feel that they will not be forgiven and there is no way out, they will continue to commit other sins, thinking that they have nothing to lose.
 In order to prevent this from happening to anyone, Islam allowed polygamy.
 It is only allowed, not obligated.
 So those men who are content with one wife can live happily without committing a sin.
 Those who are able to control this desire, are discouraged from polygamy because it comes with a heavy burden of having to ensure justice and equality between wives, which if it is not achieved will result in sin and punishment on the Day of Judgement.
 However, for those men who feel it is necessary for them to marry more than one wife, Islam permits them to do so without feeling guilty about it, so they can live a life of honour and dignity like everyone else.
 They do not have to hide, and they do not have to have secret relationships.
 They do not have to lie to their first wife or live a second hidden life that no one is to find out about.